-Acquired insurance portfolios are recognized at their present value on acquisition (PVFP - present value of future profits).
+Acquired insurance portfolios are recognised at their present value on acquisition (PVFP - present value of future profits).
 This is determined as the present value of expected profits from the portfolio acquired without consideration of new business and tax effects.
-The acquired insurance portfolios are amortized in accordance with the realization of the profits from the insurance portfolios underlying the PVFP calculation.
+The acquired insurance portfolios are amortised in accordance with the realisation of the profits from the insurance portfolios underlying the PVFP calculation.
 They are regularly tested for impairment.
-For the moment, there is no acquired insurance portfolio to recognize.
+For the moment, there is no acquired insurance portfolio to recognise on the SII balance sheet.

-The other intangible assets are recognized at acquisition or production cost and depreciated on a straight-line basis over their planned useful life.
+The other intangible assets are recognised at acquisition or production cost and depreciated on a straight-line basis over their planned useful life.